-If allowed to stay in the same room, most dogs will watch their owners have sex, according to Katherine Houpt, a Professor Emeritus of Behavioral Medicine at Cornell University’s College of Veterinary Medicine.
-In one memorable, instance Houpt recalls a woman telling her that her dog offered her a toy in the middle of the act — and not one meant for puppies.
-But your dog watching you having sex isn’t something you need to freak out about.
+If allowed to stay in the same room, most dogs will watch their owners have sex, according to Katherine Houpt, VMD, PhD, professor emeritus of behavioral medicine at Cornell University’s College of Veterinary Medicine.
+In one memorable instance, Houpt recalls a woman telling her that her dog offered her a toy in the middle of the act — and not one meant for puppies.
+So do dogs know when you’re having sex?
+And if they do, what do they think about it?

 “The question of whether they understand sex is very hard to answer,” Houpt says.
 “And I sincerely doubt the National Science Foundation would give you or I the money to find out.”